YaleDHLab/minimal-bookworm/README.md

 # Minimal Bookworm

-A minimal project that allows one to visualize term distributions over time simply
+A minimal project that allows one to visualize term distributions over time

 # Preparing Your Data